kasemir/org.csstudio.display.builder/Readme.md

    again lessening the likelihood of user interface freezeups.
  * Separation of Model, Representation, Runtime and Editor to facilitate long term maintainability.
- * Model without reference to SWT/GEF (color, dimensions, ..)
-   to allow each to be developed and optimized in parallel.
+ * Model without reference to details of the Representation (SWT/GEF, color, dimensions, ..) to allow each to be developed and optimized in parallel.
  * Representation could be SWT, AWT, .., JavaFX, favoring the latter because it currently promises best performance and long term